-Server also applies the page properties you specify for any export format when users advanced run and schedule to run the report in this format at runtime.
+Server also applies the page layout and page settings you specify for any export format when users advanced run and schedule to run the page report tab or web report in this format at runtime.

 You can customize the layout precision to apply when exporting reports in Designer.
 However for page reports, the customized precision can take effect only in report tabs whose Precision Sensitive property is "true".

 - In the Options dialog box, select Export to in the Category box.